 As a guide, if a TV remote control will work in a particular area then so should this circuit as the TSOP4830 would normally used in conjunction with a remote control for a television or VCR.

 This circuit will work in almost all light conditions but it can be affected by infrared remote controls.
 For its designed use this sould not be a problem.

 This circuit is more complex than typical infrared or visible light sensitive detectors at this site and elsewhere but will work in a wide range of light conditions.

 The following schematic is for a basic version of the Infrared - Proximity Detector used on this page.
-The circuitboard has 1 LED driver oscillator and 8 detector circuits on it.

 In the basic proximity detector circuit, the hand-held remote is replaced by an infrared LED driver that uses a 556 dual timer.
 The two oscillators in the 556 simulate the pulsed carrier signal of the remote but without the information such as volume or channel that would normally be sent to an appliance.